-Christof Rühl, member of the Advisory Board of Crystol Energy and a Senior Fellow at the Harvard Kennedy School and the Center on Global Energy Policy at Columbia University, discusses the latest global macroeconomic developments in this weekly interview to the Gulf Intelligence.
+Christof Rühl, member of the Advisory Board of Crystol Energy and a Senior Fellow at the Center on Global Energy Policy at Columbia University, discusses the latest global macroeconomic developments in this weekly interview to the Gulf Intelligence.

 Christof comments on global GDP outlook following the US Fed comments last week.
 For the first time in a long time, we are in a position to see some sort of trajectory ahead because we have US and European GDP outlook numbers and also purchasing power and expectation indices from China.
 We should, however, remember that these big three economic blocs start from very different initial positions.
 In the US, we had a severe decline (almost 4%) in 2020, which is now being compensated for.
 The 6.5% projected growth rate expected for this year is a little lower than the Fed’s 7%, but very close and the gap will likely be made up when supply bottlenecks open.
 China never had a decline, just a slowdown in growth, so it’s waiting to go back to previous rates.
 Its purchasing power indices are close to 50% – if they were under that, it would be an indicator of an expected recession.
 Export and service orders and growth rates are also below what China would have aspired to.
 And, finally, in Europe, we had a double dip in growth – first in 2020 and then again at the turn of 2021 – and now quarterly growth is in the 2% range so it’s still crawling out of the hole, slowly and evenly.